Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 There are a few reasons for Tesla’s declining debt leverage.

-First, Tesla has paid off some of its outstanding debt.
+First, Tesla has paid off most of its outstanding debt.

 Secondly, Tesla has issued more equity in recent years to fund its expansion.